 11:23AM.
 This snap shot was bit tilted.
 Go ahead to adjust your head angle make the telephone pole to vertical.
 Still you see how much steep the road was.

-The down below was already masked by mist.
-At this point we made a pact we could take breaks as many as we needed but we never gonna push the bike.
-Fixed Gear tips on our shoulders.
+The down below was already covered by fogs.
+At this point we made a pact we would take breaks as many as we needed but we never going to push the bike.

 12:24PM.
-Thought we were almost getting there but such sprit wrecking road there still was a white guardrail sight afar through trees and we were running out of water.
+Thought we were almost getting there but there was the white guardrail sight between trees.
+We were running out of water, too.
 Thank god there's gorgeous spring water at the side road.

 Jaosn S had GPS.
 We started from the altitude 3 meters.
 From the entrance to here was 2km horizontally.
-It's 22+ degrees incline.
-There's steep downhill until merged to R1.
+It's 22+ degrees uphill.
+There wass steep downhill until merged to R1.
 Jason S kept the fixed gear principal by back-pedaling.
 My legs were already burnt out, used a brake.
 At the end, I could fry eggs on my front wheel.

 It's all easy slow slope to Kyoto.
 We had ramen as our well deserved lunch.